xtompie/dx/article.md

 });
 ```

-Each module can be stored in separate file and load on page only when needed.
+Each module can be stored in a separate file and loaded on the page only when needed.

-DX has low cost and it is fast to develop.
+DX has a low cost and is fast to develop.

-DX is bad for CV driven development.
+DX is not suitable for CV-driven development.

-If you cant build SPA without framework the DX will be difficult for you with larger applications.
+If you can't build an SPA without a framework, DX will be challenging for you with larger applications.